 Setting aside between $300 and $500 each month for retirement, Fitzgerald, now in his late 30s, says a money coach has been instrumental in helping him and wife Vanessa align their accounts and make better financial plans for the future, as well as for their own mental health.

 “In order to not have this looming weight on your conscience, it helps to balance my money and say ‘I’ve got this much and I’m going to spend this much and put this much into [a RRSP].’
-These are really important for young people moving into the new, post-pandemic world and if you’re not working investmenta typical nine-to-five job, it’s even more important to know where all of your finances are going and to ensure you continue to save.”
+These are really important for young people moving into the new, post-pandemic world and if you’re not working a typical 9-to-5 job, it’s even more important to know where all of your finances are going and to ensure you continue to save.”

 Working at a Toronto-based software startup, Geoff Seeman says his employer doesn’t currently offer any form of pension or group savings plan.